estepona/deep-boring/README.md

 Boredom in the form of image can be found in [./image](./image) folder.
 You can find the image and the author in the [README](./image/README.md) file.

+### Code

+Boredom in the form of code can be found in [./code](./code) folder.
+You can then find the folder named with your programming language to get started.

 ## Contributing

 Please find the contributing guide [here](./CONTRIBUTING).
 Contributions are super welcomed!